-For instance, the Joint-Stock Commercial Bank for Foreign Trade of Vietnam (Vietcombank) has a minimum balance of VND 50,000 (approximately USD 2.15).
-Plus, VND 10,000 more (around USD 0.43) each month as an internet banking fee.
+For instance, the Joint-Stock Commercial Bank for Foreign Trade of Vietnam (Vietcombank), only requires you to keep a balance of VND 50,000 (approximately US$ 2.15).

-Typically, you will be charged VND 1,100 when withdrawing money from an ATM of your bank or VND 3,300 from that of another bank.
+Typically, you’ll have to pay VND 1,100 when withdrawing money from an ATM of your bank or VND 3,300 from that of another bank.

-Important notice: Not all banks will tell you the detailed fees for withdrawing money.
+Not all banks will tell you the exact fees for withdrawing money.
 Sometimes they only display a notification letting you know there will be “a fee”.

 1.3 Common banking options for expatriates

-- HSBC is famous because it is an international bank.
-This could be an excellent choice if you live in big cities such as Ho Chi Minh, Da Nang,…
+One of the most famous international banks, which could be an excellent choice if you live in big cities such as Ho Chi Minh, Da Nang, etc.

-- VietinBank is the largest state-owned bank in Vietnam.
-This bank also has a wide network of branches and ATMs all over Vietnam including rural areas.
+VietinBank also has a wide network of branches and ATMs all over Vietnam including rural areas.

 1.4 International money transfer

-International transfer fees are varied by banks.
-Let’s take Vietcombank as an example.
-This bank will charge you 0.2% on the total amount of the transaction with the minimum charge at USD 5 and the maximum charge at USD 200.
+Let’s take Vietcombank for example.
+The bank will charge you 0.2% on the total amount of the transaction with the minimum fee of US$ 5 and the maximum of US$ 200.

-Important notice: Not all local banks offer international money transfer.
-In this case, make sure you check with your bank first to avoid any hassles, or just head straight to international banks in your areas.
+Not all local banks offer international money transfer.
+Therefore, you should check with your bank first to avoid any hassles, or just head straight to international banks in your area.

 2. Business Bank Account in Vietnam for foreign enterprises

-Opening a foreign business account in Vietnam is a little bit more complicated than that of individuals.
-There are two types of business bank accounts that you must register:
+There are two types of business bank accounts that you can register:

-As stated above, opening a business bank account is a bit trickier than a personal account.
-Here are the required documents you need to prepare:
+Opening a business bank account is a bit trickier than a personal account.
+We’ve listed down some documents for you to prepare:

-- Application form: the form may be varied by banks, but generally it required the below information:
+(1) Application form: the form vary by bank, but generally require the below information:

 - Transaction name (both full and abbreviation name)